Minuscule 579

-Minuscule 579 (in the Gregory-Aland numbering of New Testament manuscripts), ε 376 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+Minuscule 579 is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 579 in the Gregory-Aland numbering of New Testament manuscripts, and ε 376 (in the von Soden numbering of New Testament manuscripts.

 Using the study of comparative writing styles (palaeography), it has been dated to the 13th century.
-It was formerly labelled as 80^{e} (in the manuscript list of biblical scholar Frederick H.A.
-Scrivener).
+It was formerly labelled as 80^{e} in the manuscript list of biblical scholar Frederick H.A.
+Scrivener.
 The manuscript has some missing portions of text.

 Description

-The manuscript is a codex (forerunner to the modern book), containing the near-complete text of the four Gospels, with some gaps (Mark 3:28-4:8, and John 20:15-21:25 are no longer in the manuscript, due to missing pages) on 152 parchment leaves (full page size is 23.3 cm by 16.2 cm).
+The manuscript is a codex (precursor to the modern book format), containing the near-complete text of the four Gospels, with some gaps (Mark 3:28-4:8, and John 20:15-21:25 are no longer in the manuscript, due to missing pages) on 152 parchment leaves, sized 23.3 cm by 16.2 cm.
 The text is written in one column per page, 28-39 lines per page.
 Words are written continuously without any separation, but includes accents (used to indicate voiced pitch changes) and breathings (utilised to designate vowel emphasis).